Our Story: The Legacy of Cattle Breeding

 We, at Trojan Hill Farms, feel that our biggest strength is the ability to help our customers achieve higher profits and sustainability with their cattle.

 Jim, Gary and Jeff Lindquist and Kenny Pamperin, Green Top, MO have used Trojan Hill Farm genetics for the last 25 years.
-During that time, they have received premium from $20 to $40 premium per hundred weight for their calves.
+During that time, they have received a premium from $20 to $40 per hundred weight for their calves.